mothur/mothur.github.io/_wiki/Costello_stool_analysis.md

 There is a certain \"pipeline\" aspect to this analysis; however, it is also very much an art of working with sequences.
-If you want to basically do everything that was described above, you can use the [ stool.batch file](Media:stool.batch.zip) and use mothur in the [batch mode](batch_mode) as follows:
+If you want to basically do everything that was described above, you can use the [ stool.batch file](https://mothur.s3.us-east-2.amazonaws.com/wiki/stool.batch.zip) and use mothur in the [batch mode](batch_mode) as follows:

     $$ ./mothur stool.batch